 A parent or legal guardian having custody over a school-age minor is required under State law to enroll and send the minor to a public or established private school during the school year in the district in which the minor resides.
-In Davis School District, the school-aged minor may be excused from attendance by filing a notarized and signed affidavit indicating the intent to pursue home schooling.
-(See the school district's website for more information.)
 The process of education requires continuity of instruction, class participation and study.
+Farmington Junior High asks that you place an emphasis on student attendance whenever possible.